leep-frog/command/docs/features/automated_documentation.md

 - `commander.Arg` and `commander.Flag` functions require a `description` field which is used in the auto-generated usage doc.

-- `command.BranchNode` automatically updates the usage doc to enumerate all possible options, and it's default node.
+- `commander.BranchNode` automatically updates the usage doc to enumerate all possible options, and it's default node.